Myth 3: Managing authenticity

 • Tasks can be broken into group and individual components to identify individual evidence.

-More points about authenticity
+More information about authenticity

 Inauthentic work may be a result of: